-If you have twins, or a baby and toddler close in age, a two-seater stroller could be just what you need for getting the kids from A to B. There are three main options: side-by-side, tandem (with front and rear seats), and single-seaters with a toddler seat added.
+If you have twins, or a baby and toddler close in age, a two-seat stroller could be just what you need for getting the kids from A to B. There are three main options: side-by-side, tandem (with front and rear seats), and single-seaters with a toddler seat added.
 You can also get a toddler platform that attaches to the rear of the stroller for a child to stand on.
 We've tested several of each type.

 Video: How we test strollers

 See how we put our strollers through their paces.
 Not all of them make it out alive.

 However, you don't need to stop using strollers that we've previously recommended based on the older standard.
-While mandatory requirements are still based on the 2000 version we believe the 2013 standard improves on safety.
-We hope that by basing our recommendations on this version, we'll encourage the industry to do likewise and encourage the regulatory bodies to update the mandatory requirements to the latest standard.
+Mandatory requirements are still based on the 2000 version, but we believe the 2013 standard improves on safety, and we hope by basing our recommendations on this version, we'll encourage the industry to do likewise and encourage the regulatory bodies to update the mandatory requirements to the latest standard.

-For more information on Kids travel, see Babies and kids.
+For more information on Kids' travel products, see our Babies and kids section.